bugsink/bugsink/docs/howto/deployment/single-server.md

 ```

 The generated template matches the current guide, so in principle you will not need to change much.
 However, you'll
-probably will need to adjust at least:
+probably will need to check or adjust at least:

 * `BASE_URL` to match the URL where you want to access Bugsink
 * `SITE_NAME` to match the name of your site if you want to distinguish it from other Bugsink instances
 * `DEFAULT_FROM_EMAIL` to match the email address from which Bugsink will send emails
 * `EMAIL_HOST` and associated variables to match the SMTP server you want to use to send emails
 * `TIME_ZONE` to match your timezone (if you want to see times in your local timezone rather than UTC)

-TODO should there not be another template then? "recommended"
-TODO should contain `STATIC_ROOT` too

 ## Initialize the database